top of page

 If you or someone you know is at risk of harm, please call 000 immediately.

-If you wish to make a report of abuse that is a criminal offence please contact the police in the first instance.
+If you wish to make a report of abuse that is a criminal offence, please contact Victoria Police in the first instance.

-If you wish to make a complaint before Pathways commences in 2022, you can contact the below responses.
+If you wish to make a complaint to Pathways Victoria, please contact us by using one of the methods listed below:

 Email: info@pathwaysvictoria.com

-If you wish to make a report of abuse to the National Redress Scheme or your report falls outside the Pathways scope of abuse you may encourage you to visit our resources page.
+If you wish to make a report of abuse to the National Redress Scheme, or your report falls outside the Pathways scope of abuse, we encourage you to visit our resources page.

 Mandatory Reporting